quantcdn/docs/docs/integrations/drupal.md

 Seeding or Hydrating is the act of initial population of Quant.
 This will take all content, media assets, redirects, etc and push into Quant as a one-time action.

-Once the initial seed is completed all further content change will be tracked and pushed to Quant automatically.
+Once the initial seed is completed all further content changes will be tracked and pushed to Quant automatically.

 1. Visit the Seed tab
 2. Select the items you want to push (generally this should be everything).